kota-agency/trace/web/app/plugins/advanced-custom-fields-font-awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 4.0.4 =
+* Fixed bug where queries to the FontAwesome API were timing out for some users, causing issues with searching for icons in the backend

 = 4.0.3 =
 * Automatically refresh 4.x and 5.x icon caches when saving the settings